 - For volunteers in the ELR-organised races (Valentines ELVIS and Chingford League Relays), 100 points will be awarded.

-- The 2020 Age Grade tables at https://github.com/AlanLyttonJones/Age-Grade-Tables will be used, for both age factors and world record times.
+- The 2020 Age Grade tables at https://github.com/AlanLyttonJones/Age-Grade-Tables will be used, for both age factors and open class times.

 Once the scores for each race have been calculated, the total score for the runner is calculated as follows: